Easy Guitar Chords for Beginners – 12 Chords You Need to Know

 And remember to always check with myonlineguitartutor.com for your guitar resources.

-And those are the twelve chords you will play most.
+Those are the twelve chords you will play the most.
 If you would like to have more basic chords in a book format I recommend Mel Bays Guitar Chords

 This is a tried and true classic that won’t let you down.
 It is the best-selling chord book ever published.